 The royal tombs are Renaissance in style.
 The portraits of Isabella and Ferdinand are vital and realistic.
 They seem to celebrate the humanistic spirit of the Renaissance, and with it, a promising future for Spain.

 The gilded altar is all about that Christian triumph: Christ triumphs over sin...and Christendom triumphs over Islam.
 In fact, reliefs show the eventual forced conversion of Granada's Moors shortly after the Reconquista.

-For a time near the end of the Moorish period, Granada was the grandest city in Spain.
-But eventually, with the tumult that came with the change from Moorish to Christian rule, it lost its power and settled into a long slumber.
-Today's Granada is a delightful mix of both its Muslim and Christian past.
+For a time near the end of its Moorish period, Granada was the grandest city in all of Spain.
+But eventually, with the tumult that came with the change from Muslim to Christian rule, the city lost its power and settled into a long slumber.
+Today's Granada is a delightful mix of both its Moorish and its Christian past.

-The silk market, the Alcaicería, was originally across the street from its main mosque, so today it stands across from its main church.
+The silk market, or Alcaicería, was originally across the street from the main mosque, so today it stands across from the main church.
 Filled with precious goods — salt, silver, spices, and silk — it was protected within 10 fortified gates.

 Today, while a tourist trap housed in a modern reconstruction, this colorful mesh of shopping lanes and overpriced trinkets is fun to explore.

 You'll invariably meet persistent Gypsy women pushing their fragrant sprigs and palm reading, and then demanding payment.
 You can consider them aggressive and annoying...or you can zip up your valuables and have a fun and spirited give-and-take.

 A handy minibus service loops from downtown through Spain's best old Moorish quarter, the Albayzín.
 Increasingly around Europe, minibuses wind locals through narrow lanes of old quarters.
 Tourists can hop on for a cheap and scenic joyride.